IRFAN-GujjAR/tmdb-android/README.md

 # TMDb App

-TMDb is a native android application developed using Kotlin that uses the https://www.themoviedb.org API to fetch information on movies, TV shows, celebrities, etc.
+TMDb is a native Android application developed using Kotlin that uses the https://www.themoviedb.org API to retrieve information on movies, TV shows, celebrities, and more.

-I have also developed this app using Flutter framework: https://github.com/IRFAN-GujjAR/tmdb
+I have also developed this app using the Flutter framework: https://github.com/IRFAN-GujjAR/tmdb

 ***Playstore Link***: https://play.google.com/store/apps/details?id=com.irfangujjar.tmdb&hl=en

 ***Code Structure***
 - Clean Architecture

+***UI***
+- Jetpack Compose for UI

+***Network Requests***
+- Retrofit Library for API requests

 ***Cache***

-- Room library is used for caching data on Movies, TV Shows, Celebrities, Search, and TMDb pages.
+- The room library is used for caching data on Movies, TV Shows, Celebrities, Search, and TMDb pages.

+***Navigation***
+- Navigation 3 library for navigation

 **App ScreenShots**